 Main Sponsor for Printfest

-“We are very excited to be the first main sponsor of Printfest and support contemporary print makers producing high quality affordable art.
+“We are very excited to continue to be the main sponsor of Printfest and support contemporary print makers producing high quality affordable art.
 One of the reasons we, as a species, have managed to evolve from hanging around in trees to populating the world is because we develop the ability to express ourselves through art.
 Good art should challenge us to think, tell a story and allow us to use our imagination.”

 Karel Jacobs